railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 Once the form has been completed you can confirm the receipt of all the products at the same time using the :guilabel:`Process Now` button.
-If you want to enter data for a goods receipt that you're still waiting for click the button :guilabel:`Process Later`.
+If you want to enter data for a goods receipt that you are still waiting for click the button :guilabel:`Process Later`.

 .. figure:: images/stock_picking_in_form.png